Reader Bill K asked the following question in the “Ask Lucky” forum:

 In the meantime, there’s not a huge advantage to Allen having Silver Medallion status rather than Alaska MVP status, even when traveling on Delta.
 It’s one thing if he were Gold already, but it doesn’t sound like that will happen before he becomes the lucky recipient of Gold Medallion status thanks to his benefactor’s Diamond Medallion Choice Benefit anyway.

 Furthermore, next year I’d suggest Allen do everything he can to maximize his return on the Delta Reserve Credit Card from American Express.
-The card offers MQMs upon sign-up, and then if he spends at least $30,000 on the card he can earn even more MQMs.
+If he spends at least $30,000 on the card he can earn bonus MQMs.
 That’s a great way to boost your status, and a strategy Nick uses as well.
 Even if it doesn’t help him achieve a higher status level in 2016, he can use it to get rollover miles to count towards status for the year after.
 Effective 1/1/24, this benefit will no longer be available, and there will be a new way to earn toward Medallion Status with the Card.
 Learn more at delta.com/skymilesprogramchanges.

 Ultimately there’s no right or wrong answer here.
 But in general I do think you’re better off following through on your mileage “goals” for a particular year, and then reevaluating at the beginning of each year.